webchick/drupal8-demo/README.md

     - Click into field.
 Change it.
 Save.
 DONE.
     - Turn off Quick Edit mode.

-### Responsive Preview (*not* in core!)
+### Responsive Preview (D8 only; *not* in core!)
-  - #### D8:
   - On the topic of preview...
   - Click on mobile phone drop-down and select one.
   - Switch orientation
   - Scroll up/down.
   - Try another.

+### CMI (D8 only)
+  - On **DEV**:
+    - Go to admin/config/system/site-information and add a slogan.
+    - Go to admin/config/development/configuration, click Full Import/Export, export button to download.
+    - Switch to command line, cd into DEV wwwroot, run "git diff" to see the changes.
+Commit them.
+  - On **PROD**:
+    - Go to admin/config/development/configuration and upload the tarball you just exported.
+    - Click on "View differences" to show they match up with what was in Git.
+    - Click "Import all" aaaaand... slogan change!
+    - Switch to command line, cd into PROD wwwroot, run "git diff" to see the changes.
+Commit them.
+  - On **DEV**:
+    - Now for something fancier: Create a content type, add a field, create a page view (WITH MENU LINK) of that content type.
+    - Go to admin/config/development/configuration, click Full Import/Export, export button to download.
+    - Switch to command line, cd into DEV wwwroot, run "git diff" to see the changes.
+Commit them.
-  -
+  - On **PROD**:
+    - Repeat above steps.
+You should see the view show up!
+Oooh, ahhh...